Skip to content

 dir'ltr' | 'rtl'NoText direction.
 Defaults to 'ltr'

-isostringNoISO code for SEO (e.g., en-US)
+isostringNoISO code for SEO (e.g., en-US).
+Used in hreflang tags

 nuxt.config.ts